TomasSalapa/2D_Shooter_Game/README.md

 # ITvKurzeFinalProject
 Final project of online course IT v Kurze - 2D Game / top-down shooter.

-To learn more about the game, read Infographics.pdf file with graphic manual.
+To learn more about the game, read "Infographics.pdf" file with graphic manual.

 ## To play the game you need to: